GurraT/Totebo-Trading/README.md

 - [W3C Html validation](static/documentation/html_validation_editstock.png "Html Testing of add_info page")
 - [Result from lighthouse for large device](static/documentation/lighthouse_ld_add_info.png "Test add_info page on computer through Lighthouse")
 - [Result from lighthouse for mobile device](static/documentation/lighthouse_mob_add_info.png "Test stock market page on mobile devices through Lighthouse")

+### Fixed Bugs

+- Encounter problem with routing in def toolbox when argument name in colletion categories not found, this was fixed with help from tutors at code institutet through adding following code

+___
+    if mongo.db.categories.count_documents({"name": session["user"]}, limit=1) > 0:
+            return render_template("toolbox.html", stockinfo=stockinfo, uname=uname)
+        return redirect(url_for("profile", username=session["user"]))
+  ____

+  - Had a backdoor open for user that was not member yet to the member section of the web page, this was fixed by adding follow condition to urls for member section

+  ___
+    if "user" in session:

+### Know bugs
+- Contrast between mainsection background and text can be further optimized but acceptable as it is at the moment
+- Some of the image affects the prestanda and could be changed for next version

 -----------
 ## Credits